Bonaventure Enemali: Career

 Enemali started his career working with People Against HIV/AIDS in Barracks (PAHAB) as program officer from 2008 to 2009, and later joined Emzor Pharmaceutical Industries Ltd in 2009 as Admin/HR supervisor and rose to the position of Admin/HR manager before he voluntarily resigned in 2015.
 He is the founding chairman of Greenland Farms, Essential Cargo Handling and Logistics, African Child Social Empowerment Center, Anambra Entrepreneurship Incubation Program (ANIP), Expression Awka and the co-founder of bosshalls.com.
 He has worked as board member of Anambra State Investment, Promotion and Protection Agency (ANSIPPA), Anambra State Physical Planning Board, Anambra State Boundary Committee (SBC) and chairman of National Youth Service Corps governing board in Anambra State.
 He is a Fellow of Charted Institute of Human Resources Management (CIHRM), Fellow Institute of Management Consultant, a Certified management consultant, and a Member of the Chartered Association of Business Administrators, Canada.

 On 26 March 2018, Enemali was appointed as Commissioner for Youth Empowerment and Creative Economy by the Governor of Anambra State, Willie Obiano, replacing Uju Nwogu.
-In December 2018, and on 3 June 2019, he was re-appointed as the Commissioner of lands, Physical Planing and Rural Development replacing Nnamdi Onukwuba.
+In December 2018, and on 3 June 2019, he was re-appointed as the Commissioner of lands, Physical Planning and Rural Development replacing Nnamdi Onukwuba.
 On 17 March 2022, he left office as the Commissioner for Lands, Physical Planning and Rural Development and was replaced by Offornze Amucheazi after the expiration of Obiano's tenure as executive governor of Anambra State.
 On 28 October 2022, he was appointed as the Advisory Panel member of the UN-IPGC.